safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 <tr><td>SpatiaLite Reader</td><td>$(FME&#95;SHAREDRESOURCE&#95;DATA)\Election\Output\VotingDivisions.sl3</td></tr>
 <tr><td>Geodatabase Writer</td><td>$(FME&#95;SHAREDRESOURCE&#95;DATA)\Election\Output\NewAddresses.gdb.zip</td></tr>
 </table>

 **Note:** If you uploaded the Addresses.gdb as a zip file, add .zip at the end of the parameter for both the Geodatabase Reader and Writer.

-One final tweak: change the Writer parameter Overwrite Geodatabase to Yes
+One final tweak: change the Writer parameter Overwrite Geodatabase to Yes:

 ![](./Images/Img6.221.Ex2.UpdatedWorkspaceParameters.png)

 <br>**12) Save, Publish, and Run Workspace**
 <br>Save the workspace (to something like AdvancedWorkflows-Ex2-CompleteB.fmw) and remember the filename: it will be important later.
 Publish the workspace to FME Server.
 It should be registered with the Job Submitter service.